Connor85/TapRoomReact/README.md

 - Open file in your terminal
 - Clone the repository
 - Navigate to the file in your terminal and enter \$ NPM Install
 - Run `npm run start` for a dev server.
-Navigate to `http://localhost:8080`.
 The app will automatically reload if you change any of the source files.

 ## Known Bugs